 \textit{Lenient Acceptable} ($C_L(r)$): The model executes all required ground truth tools but may perform additional read-only tools.
 Extraneous write operation tools are penalized.

 \textit{Strict Acceptable} ($C_S(r)$): The model must execute exactly the ground truth tools in the correct order with no extraneous tools and zero hallucinations.

-\textbf{Tool Arguments Scoring} Tool arguments receive percent scoring where $A(r) = 1.0$ only when all arguments are correct (compared to ground truth).
+\textbf{Tool Arguments Scoring.} Tool arguments receive percent scoring where $A(r) = 1.0$ only when all arguments are correct (compared to ground truth).

-\textbf{Reliability Metrics} To assess system reliability, we evaluate each configuration over $k=8$ attempts and compute \textbf{pass@1}—the percent of correct samples over k trials) \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} and \textbf{pass\^{}K}—the probability of \textit{all} k trials succeeding \cite{taubench:25}.
-The latter metric is particularly important in real world enterprise domains where reliability and consistency is critical.
+\textbf{Reliability Metrics.} To assess system reliability, we evaluate each configuration over $k=8$ attempts and compute \textbf{pass@1}—the percent of correct samples over $k$ trials. \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} and \textbf{pass\^{}K}—the probability of \textit{all} $k$ trials succeeding \cite{taubench:25}.
+The latter metric is particularly important in real-world enterprise domains where reliability and consistency are critical.

 We use \textbf{Acceptable pass@1} as our primary metric.
 We use lenient correct tool choice for the acceptable score as opposed to strict as strict scoring remains extremely challenging for most models.
 We use \textbf{pass@1} as it brings stability to the lenient acceptable metric over \textit{k} attempts, representing the success rate for a given model and configuration.